h5py/h5py/docs/high/dataset.rst

         The dataset's low-level identifer; an instance of :class:`DatasetID <low:h5py.h5d.DatasetID>`.

+    .. attribute:: ref

+        An HDF5 object reference pointing to this dataset.
+See :ref:`refs_object`.

+    .. attribute:: regionref

+        Proxy object for creating HDF5 region references.
+See :ref:`refs_region`.

     .. attribute:: name

         String giving the full path to this dataset.